LearnersGuild/learning-os/game/stats/README.md

 For example, if on a 3-player team Player A rates their own contribution at 20%, and the other two players rate Player A's contribution at 40% and 45%, respectively, Player A's RC is 35%.

-## Target LMR

-TODO: describe better
-Draw a line, from 0 to 25% on the y scale, x scale is 4 X Team Lead Threshold.
-Target LMR is the point at that line for how many cycles you've been playing.

 TODO: cleanup, alphabetize
 Minimum EC cycles needed before player can lead.
 For our purposes it's set at 10 cycles.